 Work with Our Experienced Utah Record Expungement Lawyer to Discuss Your Conviction

 If you are concerned about how a conviction may affect your life, you should speak with an experienced Ogden criminal defense lawyer to discuss a record expungement.
-Overson Law, PLLC is dedicated to providing clients with aggressive legal defense to help pursue the desired outcome to their case.
-To schedule a free case evaluation to discuss your record expungement, contact Overson Law, PLLC at (801) 758-2287, or contact us online.
+Overson & Bugden is dedicated to providing clients with aggressive legal defense to help pursue the desired outcome to their case.
+To schedule a free case evaluation to discuss your record expungement, contact Overson & Bugden at (801) 758-2287, or contact us online.